2nd West Virginia Cavalry Regiment: Battle of Appomattox Courthouse

 On April 9, Lee's Army of Northern Virginia continued to flee westward.
 Infantry led by Generals John Brown Gordon and James Longstreet, and cavalry led by Fitzhugh Lee formed a battle line near the Appomattox Court House.
 This was their last chance to escape to Lynchburg, as Union troops were attempting to surround them.

 A Confederate officer approached Capehart's 3rd Brigade on horseback under a flag of truce.
 Capehart and the officer rode down the column to General Custer, where the officer told the general that Lee and Grant were in correspondence concerning a surrender of Lee's Army.
-The Confederate officer also requested a truce until the results of the negotiation were known.
-Custer's response was "Tell General Longstreet that I am not in command of all the forces here, but that I am on his flank and rear with a large cavalry force, and that I will accept nothing but unconditional surrender."
+The Confederate officer requested a truce until the results of the negotiation were known.
+Custer responded: "Tell General Longstreet that I am not in command of all the forces here, but that I am on his flank and rear with a large cavalry force, and that I will accept nothing but unconditional surrender."

 The 2nd West Virginia Cavalry's participation in this "battle" was mostly preparing to attack—but no full-fledged charges were made.
 Shortly after his meeting with Longstreet's representative, Custer turned command of the division over to General Capehart, commander of the 3rd Brigade (that included the 2nd West Virginia Cavalry).
 Custer rode off to see General Sheridan.

 Thus, on April 9, 1865, Confederate General Lee unconditionally surrendered his starving Army of Northern Virginia to General Grant.
 The surrender look place at the home of Wilmer and Virginia McLean in the small community of Appomattox Court House, Virginia.

 War's end

 The 2nd West Virginia Volunteer Cavalry remained in battle line until the evening of April 9, and then went into camp.
-On the next day, they marched toward Burkesville Junction, arriving on April 12.
+The next day, they marched toward Burkesville Junction, arriving on April 12.
 After resting for the night, they marched to Nottoway Court House, and received new clothing.
 The cavalry reached Petersburg, Virginia, by April 18, and camped outside the city.
 On April 24, the division started a march to North Carolina to join General William Tecumseh Sherman's army confronting the Confederate army of General Joseph E. Johnston.
-They reached South Boston, on the Dan River in Virginia, which is close to the North Carolina border.
-However, on April 28, they became aware that Johnston had surrendered.
-On the next day, the division began its return north.
+They reached South Boston, on the Dan River in Virginia, close to the North Carolina border.
+However, on April 28, they learned that Johnston had surrendered; the next day, the division began its return north.

 The northbound division reached Petersburg on May 5, where they rested.
 They were visited by General Custer's wife, Elizabeth Bacon Custer.
-Knowing that her husband's division would soon be marching in Washington to celebrate the Union victory, Mrs. Custer suggested that the entire division wear a red tie like her husband's while it was on parade.
-On May 10, the division began the trip to Washington, and eventually reached Alexandria, Virginia, where they made camp.
+Knowing that her husband's division would soon be marching in Washington to celebrate the Union victory, Mrs. Custer suggested that the entire division wear a red tie like her husband's while on parade.
+On May 10, the division began the trip to Washington, and eventually made camp in Alexandria, Virginia.